 Banks must publish extracts from their audited annual financial statements in one Arabic and one English daily newspaper within 2 months of the end of the financial year.
-The newspaper disclosures may be edited, but must include at a minimum the balance sheet, the statements of income, cash flow and changes in equity.
+The newspaper disclosures may be edited, but must include at a minimum the statement of financial position (balance sheet), the statements of income, cash flow and changes in equity and where applicable, the statement of comprehensive income.
 The newspaper disclosures must also be placed on the bank's website within one week of publication.